 Well the same process applies when dealing with polynomial fractions. eg.

-Now by reversing this process we can simplify a function such as into two fractions which are more easily integrated.
+Now by reversing this process we can simplify a function such as

 This process is possible when the function is proper; that is the degree of the numerator is less than the degree of the denominator.
 If the function is improper; that is the degree of the numerator is greater than or equal to the degree of the denominator, then we must first use long division to divide the denominator into the numerator until we obtain a remainder, such that it's degree is less than the denominator.
 Then if possible the above process is used to simplify the proper function.